kazabooboo/gizra.com/app/_posts/2015-08-04-visual-regression-tutorials.md

 A well known DrupalCon fact is that the action mostly takes place in the hallways and social gatherings.
 The logic is that the sessions are recorded, and the rest isn't.

 On DrupalCon L.A.
 I was spending most of my time in the hallways stalking people to show them the newly born [Shoov](http://shoov.io/) and ask for their feedback.
-One of those people was my good friend Mike Anello, which later expressed his feeling about Shoov in this fun DrupalEasy [podcast](http://drupaleasy.com/podcast/2015/05/drupaleasy-podcast-153-drupalcon-los-angeles-day-2-recap).
+One of those people was my good friend Mike Anello, which later expressed his feelings about Shoov in this fun DrupalEasy [podcast](http://drupaleasy.com/podcast/2015/05/drupaleasy-podcast-153-drupalcon-los-angeles-day-2-recap).

 Few months later, with the next DrupalCon already around the corner and Shoov maturing every day, I've contacted him to get his feedback on what we have so far, and I got this: